joeCarf/joeCarf/README.md

 ### <div align="center">I'm @joeCarf (Ao Qiao), a graduate student from Wuhan University👨‍💻 Love to contribute to open-source🚀</div>

-- 🔭 I’m currently focus on systems developing such as distributed system & databases
+- 🔭 Focusing on systems developing such as distributed system & databases

-- 🌱 I have contributed to @Rocketmq Community and  @PolardDB-X Community
+- 🌱 Contributed to @Rocketmq Community and  @PolardDB-X Community

-- ⚡ I use Java most, currently I'm learning golang
+- ⚡ Use Java most, currently I'm learning golang

 - 🤩 Always looking forward to a software developing intern job, please contact me if you are interested.